SevarJ/Currency-Converter/README.md

 - **200+ currencies** including AZN, sourced from 84 central banks
 - **Searchable currency picker** with symbols and full names
 - **Instant swap** — inverts the cached rate locally, no extra network call
+- **Home screen widget** — latest rate at a glance, refreshed every few hours via a WidgetKit timeline (with a faster retry when offline)
 - **Offline-friendly** — currency list is cached on disk (30-day TTL)
 - Decimal-accurate money math (no floating-point drift)